risingwavelabs/risingwave-docs-legacy/docs/deploy/k8s-cluster-scaling.md

 ## Scaling policies

-RisingWave supports adaptive parallelism and fixed parallelism for each streaming jobs, including materialized views, sinks and tables.
+RisingWave supports adaptive and fixed parallelism for each streaming job, including materialized view, sink, and table.

 - Adaptive parallelism